Michèle Taylor

 Michèle Taylor is an American diplomat who served as the United States ambassador to the United Nations Human Rights Council from 2022 to 2025.
 She previously served as a board member of the National Center for Civil and Human Rights and was a founding board member and vice chair of President Joe Biden’s Super PAC, Unite The Country.
+Ambassador Taylor currently serves as a Distinguished Professor of the Practice in the Sam Nunn School of International Affairs at the Georgia Institute of Technology.

 Early life and education

 Taylor was born in Palo Alto, California.
 She earned a Bachelor of Arts degree from Mills College and Master of Arts in mathematics from Boston University.

 Career

 Political involvement

 In 2012, Taylor joined the Democratic National Committee.
 She served as vice chair of the National Finance Committee until 2016.
 Taylor co-founded and served as vice chair of the pro-Biden Super PAC, Unite The Country.
 Following the general election in November 2020, Taylor founded and worked as chair/CEO of Battleground Georgia.

 In 2014, she was appointed to the United States Holocaust Memorial Council by then-president Barack Obama, where she served on committees addressing antisemitism, Holocaust denial, and global genocide and atrocity prevention.
 In the same year, Taylor was invited to serve as a consultant to the White House on the Violence Against Women Act’s 20th anniversary.
 Additionally, she joined the Anti-Defamation League’s Southeastern board, a role she held until 2017.

 In 2018, she and her husband chaired the Center’s Power to Inspire event where Joe Biden was honored and served as the keynote speaker.